 There is also a chance that the cover we have quoted may be different to what they have quoted.
 If you want to, you can send it to us and we can show you where the differences are.

 So what does it cost me for your services?
 Is it more expensive to use a broker?

 The total premium quoted in our quote will always include any broker fee or commissions; there is no extra cost to use a broker.
-In fact, in many cases, we can obtain better policies at cheaper rates on some policies due to our membership with IBNA when compared to the standard direct policies if similar cover was taken.
+In fact, in many cases, we can obtain better policies at cheaper rates on some policies due to Oracle Group being part of Steadfast Group when compared to the standard direct policies if similar cover was taken.

 But aren’t brokers paid commission from the insurer, and if so, why is there a broker fee?

 It is important to view the commission as part of the distribution costs the insurer will face.
 If the policy is purchased through the insurers office directly, they have to pay wages, rent, and general overheads to have that office.
 When purchasing through an Agent of the Insurer, similar commission structures apply which are paid to the Agent.
 Buying direct from an insurer or their agent is not necessarily going to mean a cheaper price as their direct premiums will often include a similar margin for their own costs when compared to commissions offered to brokers.

 Commissions however do vary.
 They are not a fixed amount or percentage.
 They can range from 0% (sometimes called net rated policies) and up to 30% of the base premium.
 Different products from the same insurer will have different commission percentages and the percentage amount will often vary between insurers.

 Finally, most brokers also have a break even margin that they take into account when setting their price, that is, a minimum amount they need to charge you for their time for it to be profitable to them and so for smaller policies, a broker fee may be used to reach that margin so that even smaller premium policyholders can get professional advice.

 Here is an example of how a typical broker would handle premiums, commissions and fees: